ImageMagick v6 Examples --

 Which uses a smaller, 8 bit, or 256 color limited, PNG format.

 One final word about formats...
 No matter what format you use for your thumbnails, if you must save an intermediate unfinished image, use a PNG (without any color reduction) or MIFF image format.
-Doing this will preserve as much color information about the image in the intermediate stage.
-Only do color reduction, or save to GIF or JPEG formats as a absolute final step.
+Doing this will preserve as much color information about the image as possible in the intermediate stage.
+Only do color reduction, or save to GIF or JPEG formats as an absolute final step.

 This is important, so I repeat...